 After this meeting is finished, please make sure you have completed the second on line class.
 Assuming everything is fine, we should get a notice from the bankruptcy court closing the case and granting the bankruptcy discharge in about 100 days from 341 meeting.

 Once you get the discharge from the bankruptcy court, you will have your fresh start.
 In most circumstances you won’t be able to get another one for 8 years so you have take advantage of this one.
 The first place to start is right on our website.
-We have an article on our free legal information page called “How to do an annual review.”
+Start with Bankruptcy & Credit: How to Rebuild It.
+We also have an article on our free legal information page called “How to do an annual review.”

 This is an excellent checklist of things you should review each year to make sure your own personal finances are in good order.
 Read that article closely and try to follow the advice every year.
 That article tells you to get a free copy of your credit report each year.
 I need to make a special note for bankruptcy clients, because you may need to ask for a correction if a debt is not properly listed as discharged.